oliverm2112/sql-format-utils/readme.md

 # sql-format-utils
-A Node.js module to help manipulate strings and dates for use with SQL databases.
+A Node.js module to manipulate strings and dates for use with SQL database interactions.

 ## Functions